Reviews

 We’ve reached the end of our comparison feature, taking a look at UnKibble and Open Farm.

-Having considered these two dog food companies and testing their fresh food on my Klee Kai, my recommendation would be UnKibble.
+Having considered these two dog food companies and tested their fresh food on my Klee Kai, my recommendation is UnKibble.

 My Alaskan Klee Kai loved their dry food, especially the chicken and brown rice recipe.
-While they don’t usually like dry food, Copper and Skye were happy to eat UnKibble apart from the fish and turkey recipe.
+While they don’t usually like dry food, Copper and Skye were happy to eat UnKibble, except for the fish and turkey recipe.

 Copper and UnKibble